anastasiashe/PUI2016_as10790/HW3_as10790/CitibikeReview_bm2393.md

 #### _$H_0$_ : $ duration_\mathrm{customer} \leq duration_\mathrm{subscriber} $
 #### _$H_1$_ : $ duration_\mathrm{customer} > duration_\mathrm{subscriber} $

+Note: Apparently Github doesn't like showing math in markdown files.
+The above works in a Jupyter notebook though!

 #### Does the data fit the project?

 Yes.
 However, some thought should be given to the outliers in the data.
 There are some observations (trip duration > 36 days!) that should clearly be thrown away.